strblr/pegase/README.md

 ![Parse tree](https://raw.githubusercontent.com/ostrebler/pegase/master/img/dataflow-1.png)

-You can quickly convince yourself that no other parse tree is possible given that specific grammar and input.

-To handle semantic values, Pegase implements a mechanism by which every individual parser (including all its subparsers) can emit an array of values called `children`.
+To handle semantic values, Pegase implements a mechanism by which every individual parser can emit an array of values called `children`.
 For example, in the `op` rule, `'+'` is a parser in and of itself who will succeed if a *plus* character can be read from the input, and fail otherwise.
 It's called a literal parser.
 You can make every literal parser emit the substring they matched as a single child by using double quotes instead of single quotes.
 More generally, we can make **any** parser emit the substring they matched as a single child by using the `@raw` directive.
 So `\d @raw` will emit the exact digit it just matched.

 `children` can be collected and processed in parent parsers through composition.
 Some composition patterns process `children` automatically.
 This is for example the case with the sequence expression `op expr expr`: The `children` of that sequence is the concatenation of the individual `children` of `op`, `expr` and `expr`.
 Please refer to the table in [Building parsers](#building-parsers), column *Children*, for more information.
 We can also customize that processing behavior with the help of semantic actions as we'll discuss later.
 For now, let's rewrite the grammar to make it emit the operators and the digits it matched: